JetBrains/intellij-sdk-docs/topics/ui/controls/toolbar.md

 <br/>

-It is possible to use a horizontal toolbar in a horizontal tool window in the two cases:
+A horizontal toolbar can be used in a horizontal tool window in the two cases:
 * The toolbar contains items that are likely to be used all the time, like the <control>Step In</control> and <control>Step Out</control> actions in the <control>Debug</control> tool window.
 A horizontal toolbar makes the actions more noticeable and easy to reach.
-* The toolbar contains items other than simple icons: a drop-down list, search field, button, or others.
+* The toolbar contains items that need horizontal space, like a <control>search field</control> and <control>drop-down lists</control> in the <control>Git</control> tool window.

 ![](toolbar_horizontal_tool_window_hor_toolbar_debug.png){width=706}